Foresand/Vulkan_cmake_template/README.md

 # Vulkan_cmake_template
 Use this to start your first Vulkan program

-you should put you code in the src folder, then run in bash:
+you should put you code in the src folder, then run in bash under Vulkan_template folder:

 ```bash
 rmdir build